 escription for a covered part D drug under a prescription drug plan (or under a Medicare Advantage –PD plan) for a schedule II, III, IV, or V controlled substance

 .
-More information can be found in the FAQs in this TMA resource
+More information can be found in TMA's Mandatory E-Prescribing Requirement for Controlled Substances (FAQs)

 Summary - E-Prescribing for Controlled Substance Mandates

-- Texas did not delay the mandate for controlled substances to be filed electronically beginning Jan.
-1, 2020.
-However, physicians who demonstrate financial or technical hardships, or other exceptional circumstances, can apply for a waiver that, if approved, will grant a one-year delay from the date of the waiver.
-There also are several exceptions to the e-prescribing mandate that do not require a waiver, including a temporary technological or electronic failure, certain emergencies, or when a physician or physician’s delegate issues a prescription to be dispensed by an out-of-state pharmacy.
+.
+However, physicians who demonstrate financial or technical hardships, or other exceptional circumstances, can apply for a waiver that, if approved, will be granted a one year exception to the e-prescribing mandate and will need to reapply for another waiver once expired.
+Additional exceptions to the e-prescribing mandate that do not require a waiver include, a temporary technological or electronic failure, certain emergencies, or when a physician or physician’s delegate issues a prescription to be dispensed by an out-of-state pharmacy.
 Please review the TMB waiver information below.

 - HCMS is aware that hospitals are forwarding costs sent to them from the EHR vendor for adding e-prescribing capabilities for controlled substances to physicians.
 See below for other options with free-standing e-prescribing vendors that may provide a less costly option.

 As an additional reminder, beginning on March 1, 2020, prescribers and pharmacists are required to check the patient's Prescription Monitoring Program (PMP) history prior to issuing or dispensing a new or refill prescription for an opioid, benzodiazepine, barbiturate, or carisoprodol.
-For more information on this requirement please visit the Texas PMP website
+For more information please visit Texas PMP - Mandated Use of the Texas PMP

 How Do I Meet These Requirements?